Immunization/Vaccine Patient Education Resources

 English, Amharic, Chinese, Russian, Somali, Spanish, Tigrigna, Ukrainian, Vietnamese.

-Plain Talk About Child Immunization - Currently available in English and Spanish
+Plain Talk About Child Immunization - Currently available in English, Spanish and Russian

 This 6th edition (2009, 54 pages, PDF) of "Plain Talk" provides parents with accurate information about immunizations and the diseases they prevent, benefits and risks and vaccine safety and effectiveness.
 It also includes current updated statistics, and questions about delaying immunizations.